 Upper School Health Notice

 As you begin planning your children’s medical appointments for this summer, please remember Flint Hill’s policy requiring all students in Grades 7 through 12 to submit a new physical examination each school year.
 The physical exam for the 2019-2020 school year should be completed between May 1 and prior to August 1.
 The Physical Exam Form for academics, athletics and activities is available to download and print from your student’s Magnus home page.
 The form has been revised.
 Please upload the completed form into your child’s Magnus Health Record once it is completed.

 August 1, 2019 is the deadline for all required school health forms to be entered into the Magnus Health System.
 Your child will not be able to start pre-season athletics, orientation, field studies, classes or co-curricular activities until all required forms are completed in the Magnus Health System by a parent and approved by the Director of Health Services or the Upper School Nurse.

 Spanish Student Exchange: Host an Exchange Student from Spain!

+We are trying to finalize our host families for the fall so our students can communicate over the summer!
 We are excited to welcome back our friends from our exchange school, the Instituto Josep Vallverdú in Cataluña, Spain.
 The group will be visiting New York, September 6-10, and will be at Flint Hill from September 10 to 21.
 We are looking for host families to provide lodging, meals, and transportation to school during this time.
 The students will visit the major Washington landmarks with their teachers, so families don’t have to worry about planning special excursions.
 The students are interested in experiencing life in the United States and practicing their English.